handpoint/ecommdoc/directintegration/samplecode.md

  'amount' => 1999,
  //Provide card details IF no walletID is provided, if walletID is provided, then no card details can be present.
  'cardNumber' => '5573471234567898',
+ //An expiry month of 12 (December) will simulate the non frictionless flow and a challenge will appear to the cardholder.
  'cardExpiryMonth' => 12,
  'cardExpiryYear' => 24,
  //CVV needs to be provided even for wallet.